3. Language Directives¶

 The depend

-clause allows to infer additional task scheduling restrictions from the parameters it defines.
+clause allows inferring additional task scheduling restrictions from the parameters it defines.

 These restrictions are known as dependences.